Sucheta Khanna: OTT Rise Won't Affect Viewership Of TV Comedy Shows

-New Delhi, Feb 25 (IANS) Actress Sucheta Khanna has made a mark on several comedy shows on television.
+New Delhi, Feb 25: Actress Sucheta Khanna has made a mark on several comedy shows on television.
 She says no matter how popular OTT becomes, comedy shows on TV will never lose viewership.

 “These shows are evergreen.
 These are shows the entire family sits and watches together.
 These kinds of shows are welcomed all over the world.
 People will always like to watch these shows,” says Sucheta, who is seen in the sitcom Jijaji Chhat Parr Koii Hai.